 • Experiencing personal or professional crises

-• Struggling with work/life balance
+• Struggling with work/life or emotional balance

 • Finding yourself in a relationship pattern you want to change